x

 If you are generally in good health, are a non-smoker, and have realistic expectations for upper eyelid or lower eyelid rejuvenation surgery, you are likely an ideal candidate for eyelid surgery.

 Some of the reasons you may consider eyelid surgery are that you have skin laxity and fine wrinkles that give a “crepe paper” effect on your lower eyelids.
-Other noticeable symptoms that blepharoplasty can treat are dark circles or bags under your eyes.
-Patients whose eyelid concerns center around excess eyelid skin are likely a better fit for upper blepharoplasty.
+Other noticeable symptoms that blepharoplasty can treat are dark circles, sagging skin, or bags under your eyes.
+Patients whose eyelid concerns center around sagging upper eyelid skin are likely a better fit for upper blepharoplasty.

 Related Post: 5 Frequently Asked Questions About Eyelid Surgery